 Family Activities at Inn By the Sea

 The resort provides children their own birding binoculars, balls, Frisbees, and other games as part of their beach service of chairs and umbrellas.
-Attendants carry gear for you.
+Attendants will carry gear for you, if requested.
 There are welcome kits for children that feature sand toys, coloring books, sunglasses, and local treats.
 We even tried blueberry beer.
-When in Maine.
+When in Maine….

-During July and August, there are special weekly activities for children and families to do like nature hikes, arts and crafts, and family yoga, but there’s not an actual kids’ club.
-The resort has a babysitting service they can arrange for guests, too, for parents to escape to the spa or have dinner alone.
+During July and August, there are special weekly activities for children and families like nature hikes, arts & crafts, family yoga, but there’s not an actual kids’ club.
+The resort has a babysitting service with whom they coordinate so parents may escape to the spa or have dinner alone.

-But the families who are seeking to spend real time together will find this hotel just encourages connection in its cozy simplicity.
+But families who are seeking to spend restorative time together will find this hotel encourages connection in its cozy simplicity.

-We were so lucky on our first visit to be staying at the hotel on the first strawberry picking at neighboring Maxwell’s Farm at the end of June.
-It is an incredible unplugged vacation day to have breakfast with ocean views, walk on the beach, pick strawberries, swim, have lunch, swim some more and enjoy s’mores after dinner.
+We were lucky on our first visit at the end of June to be at the hotel during the season’s first strawberry picking at neighboring Maxwell’s Farm.
+It is an incredible, unplugged vacation day to have breakfast with breathtaking ocean views, take a walk on the beach, pick strawberries, swim, have lunch, swim some more and enjoy s’mores after dinner.

-The resort has a relationship with the Lucky Catch lobster fishing boat experience.
-This boat departs from the main docks in downtown Portland which are only about 20 minutes away.
-After our glorious days at the inn, the sky turned gray, our energy dissipated.
-I had to rally my kids who were ambivalent about getting up close to fish they thought were creepy.
+The resort has a relationship with the Lucky Catch lobster fishing boat experience which departs from the main docks in downtown Portland located just a short drive (about twenty minutes) from the inn.
+I will admit that after a busy morning and with the skies turning gray, I had to rally my kids who were a bit ambivalent about getting up close to fish they thought were creepy.

-We loved every second of the boat ride.
-The lobster fisherman had great passion explaining everything from the sites in Portland’s harbor, the area’s marine life, how to bait a lobster trap, and how to trap lobster sustainably.
-The two-year-old to the 52-year-old was engrossed.
-We learned to measure them and place the bands on their claws.
+But we ended up loving every second of the boat ride.
+The lobster fisherman had a great passion for explaining everything… from sites in Portland’s harbor, the area’s marine life, how to bait a lobster trap, and how to trap lobster sustainably.
+The two-year-old to the fifty-year-old were engrossed as we learned to measure the lobsters and place bands on their claws.

 The Lobster Company is adjacent to the dock, and guests can buy their lobster on the boat at wholesale prices and deliver it to the counter at the restaurant for them to steam.

-The Inn by the Sea has taken pet-friendly to a different level.
+Inn by the Sea has taken pet-friendly to a different level.
 Really.
-This is the best hotel for dogs in the country.
+This is one of the best hotels for dogs in the country.
 What other resort devotes their pool for one week each year just for their canine guests?

-The Inn is crazy about dogs.
-If your family has a dog this place may treat your fur baby so well that your kids will get jealous.
+The inn is crazy about dogs.
+If your family has a pooch, this place may treat your fur baby so well that your kids will get jealous.

-The Inn by the Sea has a wonderful foster program with the Animal Refuge League of Greater Portland who sends dogs to live at the hotel until a guest adopts them.
-The guest dogs stay behind the front desk in and get walked outside collectively by the staff and guests who ask.
+Inn by the Sea has a wonderful foster program with the Animal Refuge League of Greater Portland who send dogs to live at the hotel until a guest adopts them.
+The dogs stay behind the front desk and are collectively walked outside by the staff and those guests who inquire.

-Many guests arrive with one dog and end up leaving with two, or those who live in the area frequently come to Sunday brunch knowing that there is a chance of coming home with the new family member.
-The Inn by the Sea has found nearly 100 homes for shelter dogs in this program.
+Many guests arrive with one dog, and end up leaving with two, or those who live in the area frequently come to Sunday brunch knowing there is the chance of heading home with a new family member.
+The Inn by the Sea has found over 100 homes for shelter dogs via this program.

-Rooms at the Inn by the Sea are incredibly generous in size with many duplex lofts and suites.
-There are less than 100 rooms at the resort, so it’s intimate.
+Rooms at Inn by the Sea are incredibly generous in size with many duplex lofts and suites available.
+There are less than 100 rooms at the resort, so it feels quite intimate.
 Families will want to book the Cove or Beach Suites.
-These two and three bedroom suites offer plenty of space, kitchens with dining and living areas, but no washers and dryers.
+These two and three-bedroom suites offer plenty of space, with full kitchens, dining and living areas and spacious outdoor decks (but no washers and dryers).

 Our Cove Suite was fabulous.
-It contained a King master bedroom with the best bed my husband and I have ever slept on.
-Given how many nights we sleep in luxury hotels, this is saying something.
-(It was a Simmons Beautyrest Recharge).
-The second bedroom had two queen beds and the large bathroom separated them.
-The living, dining, and kitchen area were charming, with stocked shelves of games and stylish design accessories.
+It contained a large bedroom with one of the best beds my husband and I have ever slept on.
+Given how many nights we sleep in hotels, this is saying something (it was a Simmons Beautyrest Recharge).
+Seperated by a large bathroom, the second bedroom in this class of beach suites offers two queen beds.
+The living, dining, and kitchen areas were charming, with stocked shelves of games and stylish design accessories.
 There was a wonderful gas fireplace and a furnished deck, too.

-The touches that you know you are in Maine are twofold: the “Do Not Disturb” lobster guests hang on the door and that the otherwise fully stocked kitchen flatware drawer offers forks and lobster crackers—nothing else.
+The touches that let you know you are in Maine are twofold: the “Do Not Disturb” lobster which guests hang on the door and the (coffee maker at the ready) fully-stocked kitchen’s drawer devoted to lobster crackers and forks… and nothing else.

-We cocooned in our room after some beach walking for the Saturday enjoying a family game of Risk.
+We cocooned in our room after some beach walking to enjoy a whole family game of Risk.
 My husband and I agreed it was the most relaxing and joyous time we had spent together on a vacation.

-On our last trip, we had one of the spa suites, a two-story loft with a master that overlooked the living room below that came with a sleeper sofa.
-The scale of the bathroom inspired my children to want to play “day spa” so they set up a multi-sensory experience for me, sending me downstairs as my daughter prepped the bedroom and bathroom with soft music, low lights as they both squeezed every ounce of the hotel’s lotion sample on my feet and ankles.
+On our second visit, we booked one of the spa suites, a two-story loft with a main bedroom that overlooks the living room below (which features a sleeper sofa).
+The scale of the bathroom inspired my children to play “day spa,” so they set up a multi-sensory experience for me, sending me downstairs as my daughter prepped the bedroom and bathroom with soft music and low lights as they both squeezed every ounce of the hotel’s lotion samples onto my feet and ankles.

-The on-site restaurant, Sea Glass, is a foodie destination in the area for a reason.
-Our meals were wonderful showcasing many local ingredients strawberries, tomatoes, and —of course—lobster.
-I made it my mission to consume as many berries and lobster on my weekend.
+The on-site fine dining restaurant, Sea Glass, is a foodie destination in the area for a reason.
+Our meals were wonderful, showcasing many local ingredients such as strawberries, tomatoes, and of course, lobster.
+I made it my mission to consume as many berries and lobster on my weekend as possible.
 The lobster scramble with wilted spinach and hollandaise on grilled sourdough was worth having both mornings.
-We shared the new blueberry French toast bread pudding that was outstanding.
+We shared the blueberry French toast bread pudding which was outstanding.